bio-tools/biotoolsDocs/IFB_tools.rst

    PLEASE COME BACK LATER

-These instructions will guide you through the steps to register your tools and databases in `bio.tools <https://bio.tools/>`_ and describe them to the standard required for inclusion in the next iteration of the `IFB Catalogue <https://www.france-bioinformatique.fr/en/ressources>`_ - the French national catalogue of bioinformatics resources.
+These instructions will guide you through the steps to register your tools and databases in `bio.tools`_ and describe them to the standard required for inclusion in the next iteration of the `IFB Catalogue <https://www.france-bioinformatique.fr/en/ressources>`_ - the French national catalogue of bioinformatics resources.

-There are various sources of information amd help:
+There are various sources of information and help:

 * *This document* provides guidelines tailored to the IFB catalogue, highlighting key information and common pitfalls.
 * The *bio.tools* `Curators Guide <https://biotools.readthedocs.io/en/latest/curators_guide.html>`_ provides in-depth curation guidelines.
-It's referred to a lot from here!
+You might need to refer to it, wherever you see the {`learn more <https://biotools.readthedocs.io/en/latest/curators_guide.html>`_} links.
-* The `biotoolsSchema documentation <https://biotoolsschema.readthedocs.io/en/latest/>`_ summarises the attributes, information model and controlled vocabularies - including the `EDAM ontology <https://edamontologydocs.readthedocs.io/en/latest/>`_ - used in *bio.tools* tool descriptions.
+* The `biotoolsSchema documentation <https://biotoolsschema.readthedocs.io/en/latest/>`_ summarises the attributes, information model and controlled vocabularies - including the `EDAM ontology <https://edamontologydocs.readthedocs.io/en/latest/>`_ - used for *bio.tools* tool descriptions.
+Most of the details you need are included here.

 * To get help using *bio.tools*, or for general curation advice, please mail `registry-support <mailto:registry-support@elixir-dk.org>`_.
 * If you have questions specifically about the IFB catalogue curation process, you can mail `Jon Ison <mailto:jon.c.ison@gmail.com>`_ directly.

 .. note::
     These instructions are tailored to the needs of IFB tool providers.
-If you find a bug, or have any questions or suggestions about them, or any of the *bio.tools* documentation, please post them on `GitHub <https://github.com/bio-tools/biotoolsDocs/issues>`_.
+If you find a bug, or have any questions or suggestions, please post them on `GitHub <https://github.com/bio-tools/biotoolsDocs/issues>`_.

 1. Get a bio.tools account